-In Fig. 4.4 we show results for inclusive Drell-Yan production both in the neutral-current and chargedcurrent channels.
+In Fig. 4.4 we show results for inclusive Drell-Yan production both in the neutral-current and charged-current channels.
 For neutral current we show results for the invariant mass distribution of the dilepton pair, while for charged-current we display the rapidity distribution of the lepton.
-Photon-initiated contributions are most important in the high-mass region, where they reach up to 5%, while they are negligible in the region of the Z peak.
-This remains true regardless of the particular QED PDF set that is being used.
-Predictions based on NNPDF4.0QED and NNPDF3.1QED PDFs agree within uncertainties for $m{\ell\bar{\ell}} \gtrsim 200$ GeV and below the Z-peak, $m{\ell\bar{\ell}} \lesssim 200$ GeV, with an enhancement of around 2% in the Z-peak regions.

-Predictions for the Higgs rapidity distribution are shown in Fig. 4.5 for the gluon fusion, associated production with a $W^+$ boson, and in vector boson fusion.
-Finally, in Fig. 4.6 we show predictions for weakboson pair production $(W^+W^- \text{ and } W^+Z)$ , as a function of the dilepton transverse momentum, and for top-quark pair production as a function of the invariant mass of the pair.
-The impact of photon-initiated contributions is the largest in the $W^+W^-$ final state, reaching up to 5% for the largest $p{T,\ell\bar{\ell}}$ values considered.
-In most cases QED corrections are at the percent level.
+Predictions for the Higgs rapidity distribution are shown in Fig. 4.5 for gluon fusion, associated production with a W^+ boson, and vector boson fusion.
+Finally, in Fig. 4.6 we show predictions for weak-boson pair production (W^+W^- and W^+Z), as a function of the dilepton transverse momentum, and for top-quark pair production as a function of the invariant mass of the top quark pair.